 How Can Expats and Visitors Access Hospitals in Portugal?

 As someone who is considering spending time in Portugal, you are likely wondering how you will be able to gain access to hospitals and healthcare should the need arrive.
 Not to mention you will want to know how much it will cost to receive both emergency and non-emergency healthcare services.
 In order to answer those questions, it is necessary to have an understanding of how Portugal’s healthcare system works.

-Related: Health Insurance for Expats
+Related: International Health Insurance Plans

 Public and Private Hospitals in Portugal

 Portugal has nationalized healthcare that guarantees its residents the right to free healthcare.
 This system is overseen by the SNS, the country’s National Health Service.
 It is for the most part entirely free, although there are some modest fees charged for services to filter out unnecessary use.
 The services are administered through clinics and hospitals, many of which are grouped into large health centers overseen by a single body.
 Another thing to keep in mind is that though the SNS is meant to be a national healthcare system, it actually only fully applies to continental Portugal.
 Those in the autonomous regions, Azores and Madeira have their own regional system of healthcare for residents.